 I have an Art Foundation from the prestigious Falmouth University.
-I’ve had my images published in The Guardian, Digital SLR Photography and F-STOP, among other sites, and I have won awards for my short films.
-I currently reside in the beautiful Oxfordshire, and spend most of my working week creating art (no surprises there!).
+I’ve had my images published in The Guardian, Digital SLR Photography, and F STOP, among other sites, and I have won awards for my short films.
+I currently reside in the beautiful county of Cornwall and spend most of my working week creating art (no surprises there!).
 I dedicate my summers to working at festivals, and as a professional wedding photographer.
 I often keep my winters for exploring as much of the world as I can.

-When I’m not out photographing everything around me, you can find me in my workshop silversmithing, making ceramics, illustrating, graphic designing and even doing machine free-tattooing (and in fact, you can find many of my creations, from jewellery to apparel, at my Etsy shop, JoellesEmporium)…If you are interested in seeing more of my work check out Joellepoulos.com.
-When I’m not working on or developing my art, I’m still, well, making in one form or another… I bake and cook constantly, play guitar and sew.
-I’m also an avid environmentalist, and a dive master.
+When I’m not out photographing everything around me, you can find me in my workshop silversmithing, making ceramics, illustrating, graphic designing, and even doing machine free-tattooing (and in fact, you can find many of my creations at my Etsy shop, JoellesEmporium)…If you are interested in seeing more of my other creative work check out Joellepoulos.com.
+I’m also an avid environmentalist and a dive master.
 Don’t let this overwhelm you though; I am extremely easy-going and relaxed, and I get along with everyone!
 I love a good, deep conversation; just give me an interesting topic and I’m your girl.